phpDocumentor/phpDocumentor/docs/PSR.md

 which type of data is contained in a Constant, Property or Variable.

 Each Constant or Property *definition* MUST be preceded by a DocBlock containing the @type tag.
-Each Variable which type is ambiguous or unknown is SHOULD to be preceded by a DocBlock containing the @type tag.
+Each Variable, where the type is ambiguous or unknown, SHOULD be preceded by a DocBlock containing the @type tag.
 Any other variable MAY be preceeded with a similar DocBlock.

 It is NOT RECOMMENDED to use the @var alias unless it is necessary in order for